The Pros and Cons of On-Prem vs. Colocation vs. Cloud vs. Edge

 Efficiency: Modern colocation facilities keep pace with the latest developments in data center power and cooling, which allows them to keep costs under control more effectively.
 Setting aside the substantial cost savings of not having to build a data center (which is a prohibitively expensive investment for most companies), colocation also saves money month over month due to better optimization and energy efficiency.

 Potential for Poor Customer Service: Dealing with any third-party provider creates potential challenges related to customer service.
 If a colocation data center isn’t well-managed or dedicated to customer success, it may be slow to respond to issues and fail to deliver the assistance companies require.
+While many data centers provide some monitoring to allow you to see what happened after an issue has arisen, vXchnge’s intelligent monitoring system allows you to stay abreast of issues in real time ensuring better customer service and control.

 The Pros and Cons of The Cloud